Hot, sunny mixed with some torrential downpours, breezy at night

 You can get everything you need here on the island, but some things are very expensive.

-In terms of clothes, in May, it will still be quite warm.
+In May the temperature might drop a little, but it will still be quite warm.
 You’ll want to be in t-shirts, shorts, and flip-flops.

 In November it will get warmer again.
-It gets hotter and hotter until April, when everybody just melts into nothing.
+It gets hotter and hotter and more humid until April.
+Bring enough sunscreen to keep reapplying.

 The laundrette is relatively cheap and they are on every corner.
 Bring some kind of hat and sunglasses; both available here but can be expensive.

 When choosing what you’ll bring, think about how long it will last (flip-flops for example) and consider bringing extras.
-You can get absolutely every essential on the island, so you’ll never go without, but the prices are pretty insane.
+You can find absolutely every essential on the island, so you’ll never go without, but the prices can be high.

 The island is mostly casual, at best smart-casual.
 Don’t bother with smart shoes, suits, or ties, you won’t ever need them.
 Even fancy nights out are smart shorts, clean trainers and a recently washed t-shirt.